tranjt/pomodoroClock/README.md

 FCC Pomodoro Clock made in early 2016

 A Pen created at CodePen.io.
-You can find this one and test it at http://codepen.io/tranjt/pen/rxWZPP.
+You can find this one at http://codepen.io/tranjt/pen/rxWZPP.